 Professional editing is never just a check of spelling, grammar, and punctuation; neither is it to read through a story to see if it has merit.
 It is a skilled job of presenting an author's words, intentions, and meanings to the reader; in a clear, concise, and coherent manner.
 With this in mind, the journey to publication is a long-term project that requires commitment from both editor and author.
 It is not a quick fix!

-In traditional publishing houses, a manuscript undergoes three levels of editing before it becomes a published book.
+In traditional publishing, a manuscript undergoes three levels of editing before becoming a published book.
 The first stage, structural editing (also known as developmental editing) is usually carried out by a comissioning editor.
 The second stage, copy-editing, is carried out by a copy-editor.
 The third stage, proofreading, is carried out by a proofreader.
-Each stage comes with its own skill set and the editor concerned is trained in that discipline to look for specific issues.
+Each stage comes with its own skill set and the editor concerned will be trained in that discipline.

-It is not possible for the writer to edit their own work as a professional editor does.
-They lack the necessary skills, they do not have the required objective viewpoint, and are often unaware of the pitfalls that can (and often) occur during the writing process.
+It really isn't possible for a writer to edit their work as a professional editor would.
+They lack the necessary skills, don't have the required objective viewpoint, and are often unaware of the pitfalls that occur during the writing process.

-Self-publishing a book without proper editing will ultimately have a negative impact on an author's reputation; therefore, professional editing is a must for any writer who wishes to self-publish.
-It ought to be considered as investment in their future as a successful independent author.
+Self-publishing without proper editing will ultimately have a negative impact on an author's reputation; therefore, professional editing is a must.
+It ought to be considered as an investment for their future as a successful independent author.